 Tax deduction for trade union fees

-If you are working, you can request a tax deduction if you have paid a membership fee to a trade union.
-This is often already included in your tax return but, if it is not, you yourself must ensure that it is included.
+If you are working, you can claim a tax deduction if you have paid a membership fee to a trade union.
+This is often already entered in your tax return but, if not, you yourself must ensure that it is included.
 The website of the Norwegian Tax Administration (Skatteetaten) has a list of how much of the membership fee is tax deductible.

 If you have any questions, please fill in our contact form.